timeinfeldt/list_me/README.md

 ListMe
 ======

-This is a pure js implementation of loading potentiall a long list of data with Ajax.
+This is a pure js implementation of loading potentially long list of data with Ajax.

 Preview
 -------